 Here, you're able to add your competitors' details, so you can track their ranking results for the same keyword —if you decide to add this to your finished ranking report, there will be an additional tab called ‘Competitors’ in your report.
 You can track a maximum of four competitors.

 To add a competitor, start typing their business name in one of the four boxes and then select them from the list of businesses that appear.

 Tags can make it easier to search for your report in BrightLocal, especially if you're going to set up lots of reports for different businesses.
 Add one tag per line here to help you identify this report and which business it's for.

 6) Setting up email alerts

-In this section, you can set up the notifications that you’d like to receive once the Ranking report is completed.
-Up to five email addresses can be added to receive a notification.
-If you don’t wish to have notifications sent, just select ‘No’ from the dropdown menu.
+In this section, you can set up to receive an email each time the report is run.
+Up to five email addresses can be added.
+If you don’t wish to have emails to be sent, just select ‘No’ from the dropdown menu.